hsuwanying/webform-spam-filter-development/README.md

 In the original data, a third class is identified during the labeling stage; those web forms have similar functions such as signing up for the newsletter, catalog requests, and user registration; in addition, these types of web forms have identical or similar contents in the body text area, which makes the labeling process challenging to judge without comparing external data.
 Although the end goal of the spam filter is to output binary values, a machine that can determine an uncertain message would help reduce the negative impact of labeling a legitimate user as a spammer.
 Therefore, machine learning methods such as deep learning or recursive learning techniques would be ideal for handling multi-class tasks.

 # Project Reflection
 From a methodological aspect, Logistic Regression, Decision Tree, and Random Forest are chosen for building spam detection models, which may not be diverse as there are several algorithms models, namely Naïve Bayes, Support Vector Machine, or Neural Network, are wide-used for handling classification problems.
-In practice, external sources such as DNS, ANS, blocklist, and allowlist are used simultaneously, this information may change in various periods; it could result in inaccuracy when executing spam checks that are relied on external data sources.
-Therefore, the obtained results from this research can vary and can be questioned.
+Therefore, the obtained results from this research can be questioned and vary depend on different methods.

-Nonetheless, the results of this research with testing data showed that the ratios of assessment metrics: accuracy, recall, precision, specificity, and F1 score had reached the desired outcome, which implied that the three classifiers proposed in this research had achieved satisfactory performance despite falling to improve the false-positive rate.
-Additionally, essential features that dominate the decision-making of classifiers are identified, which can be used to enhance the rule-based features of FormCheck future.
+Nonetheless, the results with testing data showed that assessment metrics: accuracy, recall, precision, specificity, and F1 score had reached the desired outcome, which implied that the three classifiers proposed in this research had achieved satisfactory performance despite falling to improve the false-positive rate.
+Additionally, the research have yielded new insights into the research topic to answer the research question; essential features that dominate the decision-making of classifiers are identified, and therefore can be used to modify spam filter features.

-The proposed research methods in this project have yielded new insights into the research topic to answer the research question; it also responds to the interests of the business side.
-The research process includes data analysis and model building presented and visualized in graphical formats, making this paper accessible for readers from different aspects.
-Also, it is a convent for the later researcher to review and enhancement the study.